Account settings and security

 Monitor the availability of your websites, APIs and servers.

-Monitors are the backbone of Phare Uptime, they're your tireless digital assistants checking if your website or server is alive and kicking.
+Monitors are the backbone of Phare Uptime.
+They are tireless digital assistants checking if your website or server is alive and kicking.
 Set them up once, and they'll dutifully perform HTTP(S) and TCP checks according to your schedule.

 You can find more details about the [HTTP(s) monitoring settings](#configuration-options-for-https) below.